surendermohan/SeattleAttHack-2016/README.md

 Authors: Surender Mohan, KS Madaan, Matthew Calligaro, Tenzin Khando and Nikhil Grover

 # What does it do?
-The Walmart Price Exploitersaves you money on any product you buy online at Walmart.com by comparing prices of the products you buy to a variety of competitors, sending you a notification to take advantage of Walmart's Price Guarantee Policy if a lower price is found.
+The Walmart Price Exploiter saves you money on any product you buy online at Walmart.com by comparing prices of the products you buy to a variety of competitors, sending you a notification to take advantage of Walmart's Price Guarantee Policy if a lower price is found.